piotrkorlaga/fullstackdev-roadmap/README.md

-# fullstackdev-roadmap
+#Fullstack Developer Career Roadmap
-This is career roadmap for full stack developer
+This is a learning path from zero to become full stack developer.

 Git:
 * [ ] basic: